 Tap into your team’s existing network

 Employee referrals are candidates that joined your applicant pool at the recommendation of a current employee.
 They’re the top source for hires since your existing team members are able to vouch for candidates.
-Additionally, the hiring process is 55 percent faster when candidates are referred since these individuals are more familiar to your team when they start out.
+Additionally, Using referrals increases retention by 40 percent and reduces the cost-per-hire by $1,000.

 Create an employee referral program to leverage your current employees’ networks and connect with more top performers.
 Give your referral program legs by offering employees a bonus for their recommendations.
 Providing recruiters with a list of potential candidates to pursue helps jumpstart the sourcing process and lightens their workload.

 Step 3: Invest in the Process

 In order to get the results you want, you must be willing to put skin in the game.
 Doing so will improve hiring outcomes and demonstrate to the talent acquisition team that you’re invested in the process; knowing the hiring manager is willing to put in the work will encourage recruiters to do the same.
 Consider the following ways to invest in the recruitment process and help fill your open roles.